QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiya.md

   </table>
 </div>

-The Jeonese people are the third ethnic group of [[Chiyan]] lineage that came to be after the Taesian people settled what is now [[Jeonsan]], [[Sangyon]], and developed their own unique culture around the dense rainforest and tall hills of their new land, in stark contrast to the reliance on the sea found in [[Tanje]].
+The Jeonese people are the third ethnic group of [[Chiya]] lineage that came to be after the Taesian people settled what is now [[Jeonsan]], [[Sangyon]], and developed their own unique culture around the dense rainforest and tall hills of their new land, in stark contrast to the reliance on the sea found in [[Tanje]].
 Their language, Jalisah, is a very close relative of the Taesian  language, Talidah, and they are generally mutually intelligible.

 ### Cheosan people